Guide to health savings accounts (HSAs)

 For employees to be eligible for an HSA:

-• They must not be enrolled in Medicare.
+• They must not have Medicare.

 How much is the HSA contribution limit?

-Employees can make pre-tax contributions (or tax-deductible contributions, if not through just your employer contributions) in 2025 of up to $8,300/year if they have individual coverage or up to $8,550/year for family coverage.
+Employees can make pre-tax contributions (or tax-deductible contributions, if not through just their employer contributions) in 2025 of up to $4,300/year if they have individual coverage or up to $8,550/year for family coverage.
+In 2026, this increases to $4,400 and $8,750.

 People age 55 and older can contribute an extra $1,000 per year.
 Your employees can add money to the account for the previous year's contribution limit until the tax-filing deadline.